-The forerunner of (Tate, 1996), when first designed, was intended to act as a bridge to improve dialogue between a number of communities working on formal planning theories, practical planning systems and systems engineering process management methodologies.
-It was intended to support new work then emerging on automatic manipulation of plans, human communication about plans, principled and reliable acquisition of plan information, and formal reasoning about plans.
+The forerunner of , (Tate, 1996), when first designed, was intended to act as a unifying representation for work in a number of communities concerned with formal planning theories, practical mixedinitiative planning systems, plan representation, workflow, business and systems engineering process management methodologies, etc. It was intended to support new work then emerging on human communication about plans, principled and reliable acquisition of plan information, automatic manipulation of plans, and formal reasoning about plans.
 It has since been utilised as the basis for a number of research efforts, practical applications and emerging international standards for plan and process representations.
-For some of the history and relationships between earlier work in AI on plan representations, work from the process and design communities and the standards bodies, and the part that played in this see Tate (1998).
+For some of the history and relationships between earlier work in AI on plan representations, work from the process and design communities and the standards bodies, and the part that played in this, see Tate (1998).